SongleChen2015/VERAM/README.md

 ```
     (1) The visual features for each view of shapes in the training set
     (2) The visual features for each view of shapes in the testing set
-    (3) The confidence for each view of shapes in the training set.
+    (3) The confidence for each view of shapes in the training set
 ```
 The format of the data is hdf5 and each shape category is saved in the dataset 'data\i', i is the category index.
 The data structure is 'number of shapes in this category'x12x12x4096, and the data is loaded by imageset2DwithConf.lua.